tbozinis/Salesforce-DevOps/Azure DevOps/README.md

 # Intro

 This will be a quck tutorial on how to setup CI/CD pipelines on the Azure DevOps platform.
-The intuition of the *validation* & *deploy* pipelines is to
+The intuition of the *validation* & *deploy* pipelines is to...

 1. **trigger** the validation pipeline using the Azure DevOps branch polices, when a **Pull Request** is created
 2. **validate a package** running all **local tests**